-Learning of the Inuit’s traditional diet piqued my curiosity to how we might be able to harness the cod’s liver to manufacture the purest and efficacious cod liver oil.
-Currently, in the US, we don’t have a product that is 100% sustainably caught from our own pristine waters and flash frozen to preserve the vital nutrients for our health and well-being.
+Learning of the Inuit’s traditional diet piqued my curiosity about how we might be able to harness the cod’s liver to manufacture the purest and efficacious cod liver oil.
+Currently, in the US, we don’t have a product that is 100% sustainably caught from our own pristine waters and flash-frozen to preserve the vital nutrients for our health and well-being.

 • Inflammation and cellular health

 Perhaps consider taking a high-quality cod liver oil supplement.
 But first, let me share more about what I have in store for you!

 My Alaska journey deepened as I met up with my friend and colleague Dr. Jeffrey Bland, co-founder of the Institute of Functional Medicine.
 His expertise in nutritional biochemistry made him the perfect partner to develop an MSC certified cod liver oil supplement.
 The Marine Stewardship Council (MSC) is a non-profit organization that works with scientists, fisheries, and manufacturers to promote sustainable fishing and to ensure the health and safety of our oceans for generations to come.

 To honor this sacred bond between people and land that the Inuit people so eloquently display, the product Dr. Bland and I are creating will be using cutting-edge technology to ensure it is as pure and fresh as possible.
 It began when Dr. Bland realized a fishing boat out of Dutch Harbor, AK, were actually discarding the livers from the freshly line-caught cod!
 Since this is a complete contrast from the traditional wisdom of the natives, Dr. Bland and I knew we had to seize this amazing opportunity to reclaim the livers and harness the beautiful health-giving oils.